pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 *Worked examples* — includes examples showing how to develop aggregates, applications and systems.

 ..
-    **Versioning** - allows model changes to be introduced after an application has been deployed.
-Both domain events and domain entity classes can be versioned.
-    The recorded state of an older version can be upcast to be compatible with a new version.
-Stored events and snapshots are upcast from older versions to new versions before the event or entity object is reconstructed.

-..
     **Hash chaining** — Sequences of events can be hash-chained, and the entire sequence